-Chapter 3 Policy 04 Audit of Fiscal Activities Revised: 07/01/2018 Authorizing Source: Applies to: All Staff
+Chapter 3 Policy 04 Audit of Fiscal Activities Revised: 07/01/2018

-- A. The Washington State Criminal Justice Training Commission (WSCJTC) will be independently audited by the Washington State Auditor's Office (SAO). - B. Per RCW 43.09.310, the Washington State Auditor will make post-audits of state agencies.
+- I. POLICY: - A. The Washington State Criminal Justice Training Commission (WSCJTC) will be independently audited by the Washington State Auditor's Office (SAO). - B. Per RCW 43.09.310, the Washington State Auditor will make post-audits of state agencies.
 Post-audits of state agencies are made at such periodic intervals as determined by the State Auditor.
 Currently the SAO audits the WSCJTC financial records once every four (4) years.